robertjota/larajet/README.md

 LaraJet is a Great **CMS Application** built in Laravel & a Great **Starter Kit** for big web applications.

-It's an application to minimize your problems while creating a new web application with all the common features using Laravel Jetstream, based on Coders Free tutorial.
+It's an application to minimize your problems while creating a new web application with all the common features using Laravel Jetstream, AdminLTE with Bootstrap, based on Coders Free tutorial.

 ---